ai-patchx/patchx/README.md

        "error": "string"
      }
      ```
+   - Authentication: If API key is provided, the Worker will send `Authorization: Bearer <api-key>` header

+3. **Benefits of Per-Node Configuration**:
+   - Each node can use a different SSH service endpoint
+   - API keys are stored securely in Supabase per node
+   - Better organization and flexibility

-3. **Without SSH Service API**: Connection test will still verify SSH connectivity, but working home verification will be skipped.
+4. **Without SSH Service API**: Connection test will still verify SSH connectivity, but working home verification and git operations will be skipped.

 #### Database Setup